Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Techno-economic paradigm](https://i.imgur.com/ywCcYxa.png)

-We know the techno-economic paradigm of the internet revolution—move fast and break things, launch MVPs, iterate in short cycles, pursue business models with zero marginal cost.
-Basically all the mantras consumed by aspiring tech founders.
+We know the techno-economic paradigm of the late internet revolution—move fast and break things, launch MVPs, iterate in short cycles, pursue business models with zero marginal cost.
+Basically all the mantras consumed today by aspiring tech founders.

 Cast in these terms, the techno-economic paradigm of crypto is almost embarrassing to say out loud.
 Here’s what we taught founders about how to build a business in the crypto age: